How to reach Venice cruise terminal hassle free

 But just to give you a few pointers:

-WATER TAXI - as explained above, water taxis are the easiest but also the most expensive way of getting around Venice.
-They can take you straight from your hotel to inside the Venice cruise terminal.
-If you travel with a party of 12 the cost could be reasonable, once split.
-If you decide to go with this option, you’re in for an arrival in style!
+• WATER TAXI - as explained above, water taxis are the easiest but also the most expensive way of getting around Venice.
+They can take you straight from your hotel to Piazzale Roma

-VAPORETTO - you can take vaporetto #1 from close to Piazza San Marco (San Zaccaria stop, in front of the Danieli hotel Venice) or any point down the Venice Grand Canal.
+• VAPORETTO - you can take vaporetto #1 from close to Piazza San Marco (San Zaccaria stop, in front of the Danieli hotel Venice) or any point down the Venice Grand Canal.
 The trip takes about 35 minutes.
-It will be €6,50 per person.
+It will be €7,50 per person.
 Please keep in mind there is also an extra charge for each piece of big luggage.

 If you have experienced a ride down the Venice Grand Canal already, and time is an issue when getting onboard your cruise ship, take vaporetto #2 from Piazza San Marco (San Zaccaria stop) to Piazzale Roma.
-From there follow the below instructions on how to get to Venice cruise terminal from Piazzale Roma.

 Alilaguna is a private powerboat company that uses the ACTV landing jetties.

-For the cost of €7 per person the LINEA BLU boat will drop you off inside the Stazione Marittima from where you will walk towards your check-in building.
+For the cost of €8 per person the LINEA BLU boat used to drop you off inside the Stazione Marittima from where you walked towards your check-in building.
+As of 2022, with cruise ships being banned from docking at Stazione Marittima, this service was stopped and Alilaguna moved their stop to the carpark of Tronchetto.

-As this is the last point cars and land buses can get to from the mainland, this is where you will find, in one small area, all the means of transportation to get you into or out of Venice.
+As this is the last point cars and land buses can get to from the mainland, this is where you will find, in one small area, all the means of transportation to get you in or out of Venice.

-WALK- Yes, it is actually possible to walk.
-This will be a money saving option if you are on a budget.
+• WALK- Yes, it is actually possible to walk.
+This will be a money saving option if you are really on a budget.
 However, keep in mind, the sidewalks are pretty narrow and you will have to compete for that space with other people.

 If you are healthy and fit and don't mind walking, you might consider this option.
 However, if you have problems walking and you might mind the hot Venetian sun in the high season, pass on this!